jesselawson/getting-started-with-rust/content/chapter5/6-compiling-markdown.md

 {{% /deepdive %}}

 You may be wondering about that open `reader` that we never closed.
 In other languages it's often necessary to *close* file pointers.
-However, Rust will do this automagically when `reader` falls out of scope.
-Thanks, Rust!
+Thankfully, Rust will do this automatically when `reader` falls out of scope.

-We're now ready to put the finishing touches on the `parse_markdown_file()` function--writing our results to a file.
+Let's continue on and the finishing touches on the `parse_markdown_file()` function&mdash;writing our results to a file.